My geirlanesskog.com site will host my more

 For Space News, I always check:

-Try NASA for cool rocket
+Try NASA for cool rocket science stuff.

 Mark Wade's Encyclopedia Astronautica site has even better info on all sorts of space related things - though it seems to have gone downhill in the last couple of years.